JamFox/quartz.jamfox.dev/content/Software Architecture is Overrated Clear and Simple Design is Underrated.md

 All diagrams and documentation should be as simple and as easily accessible as possible, so that even the least experienced can understand and get to it.

+Documentation should focus on *why* something was done, not only what was done.

 Always ask for and give new perspectives.

 In essence: focus on the primary task instead of using fancy software to perfect diagrams and whatnot.